open-edge-insights/eii-messagebus/python/README.md

-Python binding for the EIS Message Bus.
+Python binding for the EII Message Bus.